-^{}Includes Shares held by nominees of HIT
+Includes Shares held by nominees of HIT

 - 3.7.5.
-Projections provided by the Investment Manager consider an extension of 160 days from original concession end date, owing to: - 98 days were extended by NHAI on account of delay in toll notification vide order no. NHAI/11015//71/RO Chennai/2009/3811 dated 27th September 2013. - 23 days were extended on account of demonetisation. - 15 days on account of flood. - 24 days were extended on account of force majeure event due to COVID-19. - 3.7.6.
+Projections provided by the Investment Manager consider an extension of 160 days from original concession end date, owing to: - 98 days were extended by NHAI on account of delay in toll notification vide order no. NHAI/11015//71/RO Chennai/2009/3811 dated 27th September 2013. - 23 days were extended on account of demonetisation. - 15 days on account of flood. - 24 days extension on account of force majeure event due to COVID-19; approval of which is expected to be received from the authority. - 3.7.6.
 My team had conducted physical site visit of the road stretch of UEPL on 15th April 2023.
 Refer below for the pictures of the road stretch: